UP-LaTeR/signed-nut-graphs/README.md

 The file `low-degree-sign-unbalanced.txt` contains sign-unbalanced nut graphs for low degrees.
 They are indicated by a tick and a Maltese cross in the Table 1 of the paper (i.e. both a sign-balanced and a sign-unbalanced nut graph exists).
-These are needed for the proof of Theorem X in the paper.
+These are needed for the proof of Theorem 21 in the paper.